sajithdilshan/FiniteAutomataEngine/README.md

 * Give the name of the newly created DFA file ( the one which was places within the 'input' directory)

 * Enter the expression which needs to be validated against the DFA

+###How to run the Arithmetic Expression validating DFA

+* Navigate to the FiniteAutomataEngine directory within your terminal and execute javac InputValidator.java

+* After successful compilation, execute java InputValidator

+* When the program starts, it will asks for the file name which contains the definition of the DFA.
+Give 'arithmeticExpressionDFA.txt' as the file name and press enter

+* Now the program will load the definition of the DFA and you can continue validating arithmetic expressions.